SeleniumHQ/docker-selenium/README.md

 - __selenium/node-base__: Base image for Grid Nodes which includes a virtual desktop environment
 - __selenium/node-chrome__: Grid Node with Chrome installed, needs to be connected to a Grid Hub
 - __selenium/node-firefox__: Grid Node with Firefox installed, needs to be connected to a Grid Hub
+- __selenium/node-opera__: Selenium node with Opera installed, needs to be connected to a Selenium Grid Hub
 - __selenium/node-chrome-debug__: Grid Node with Chrome installed and runs a VNC server, needs to be connected to a Grid Hub
 - __selenium/node-firefox-debug__: Grid Node with Firefox installed and runs a VNC server, needs to be connected to a Grid Hub
 - __selenium/standalone-chrome__: Selenium Standalone with Chrome installed